placeholder

 Unsure about whether you can safely use Crocin with other medicines?
 Learn more about using Crocin and other common medications at the same time with our simple guide.

-Is it appropriate to use Paracetamol and ibuprofen together?
+Is it appropriate to use Paracetamol and NSAID together?

-Paracetamol and ibuprofen are both pain relief medicines, but they act in different ways and contain different ingredients.i
+Paracetamol and NSAIDs are both pain relief medicines, but they act in different ways and contain different ingredients.i

 The main, or ‘active’, ingredient in Crocin is paracetamol, which is a pain reliever.i It’s used for treating mild to moderate aches and pains – such as headache, cold and flu symptoms, or toothache or muscle pain. i, ii, iii